 Blocks are individually protected by their own SPB or DPB.
 On power-up, all blocks are write protected by the Dynamic Protection Bits (DPB) by default.
 The Advanced Sector Protection instructions WRLR, RDLR, WRPASS, RDPASS, PASSULK, WRSPB, ESSPB, WRDPB, RDDPB, GBLK, and GBULK are activated.
 The BP3~BP0 bits of the Status Register are disabled and have no effect.
+Hardware protection is performed by driving WP#=0.
+Once WP#=0 all blocks and sectors are write protected regardless of the state of each SPB or DPB.

-The sequence of issuing WPSEL instruction is: CS# goes low \rightarrow send WPSEL instruction to enable the Advanced Sector Protect mode \rightarrow CS# goes high.
+The sequence of issuing WPSEL instruction is: CS# goes low $\rightarrow$ send WPSEL instruction to enable the Advanced Sector Protect mode $\rightarrow$ CS# goes high.